comprna/CHEUI-public/README.md

-## If you want access to the code, please send an e-mail to:
+## If you want access the code, please send us an e-mail requesting access:

 # CHEUI-public